lbryio/lbry.com/content/news/74-lbry-trailblazers.md

----
+﻿---
 author: reilly-smith
 title: 'Shoutout to All You trailblazers'
 date: '2016-10-13 00:06:00'
 ---
-The core innovations of LBRY are built upon a simple idea: connect audience to creator, anywhere on Earth, in one smooth motion.
+The core innovations of LBRY are built upon a simple idea: connect the audience to the creator, anywhere on Earth, in one smooth motion.

 Since our July 4th launch, the team has leapt forward again and again toward that goal.